Atlantic slave trade: Labour and slavery

 Thomas Jefferson attributed the use of slave labour in part to the climate, and the consequent idle leisure afforded by slave labour: "For in a warm climate, no man will labour for himself who can make another labour for him.
 This is so true, that of the proprietors of slaves a very small proportion indeed are ever seen to labour."
-In a 2015 paper, economist Elena Esposito argued that the enslavement of Africans in colonial America was attributable to the fact that the American south was sufficiently warm and humid for malaria to thrive; the disease had debilitating effects on the European settlers.
-Conversely, many enslaved Africans were taken from regions of Africa which hosted particularly potent strains of the disease, so the Africans had already developed natural resistance to malaria.
-This, Esposito argued, resulted in higher malaria survival rates in the American south among enslaved Africans than among European labourers, making them a more profitable source of labour and encouraging their use.
+The economist Elena Esposito argues that the enslavement of Africans in America was attributable to the fact that the American south was sufficiently warm and humid for malaria to thrive; the disease had debilitating effects on the European settlers.
+Conversely, many enslaved Africans were taken from regions of Africa which hosted potent strains of the disease, so they had developed resistance.
+This resulted in higher malaria survival rates in the American south among enslaved Africans than European labourers, making them a more profitable source of labour and encouraging their use.

-Historian David Eltis argues that Africans were enslaved because of cultural beliefs in Europe that prohibited the enslavement of cultural insiders, even if there was a source of labour that could be enslaved (such as convicts, prisoners of war and vagrants).
-Eltis argues that traditional beliefs existed in Europe against enslaving Christians (few Europeans not being Christian at the time) and those slaves that existed in Europe tended to be non-Christians and their immediate descendants (since a slave converting to Christianity did not guarantee emancipation) and thus by the 15th century Europeans as a whole came to be regarded as insiders.

-Eltis argues that while all slave societies have demarked insiders and outsiders, Europeans took this process further by extending the status of insider to the entire European continent, rendering it unthinkable to enslave a European since this would require enslaving an insider.
-Conversely, Africans were viewed as outsiders and thus qualified for enslavement.
-While Europeans may have treated some types of labour, such as convict labour, with conditions similar to that of slaves, these labourers would not be regarded as chattel and their progeny could not inherit their subordinate status, thus not making them slaves in the eyes of Europeans.
-The status of chattel slavery was thus confined to non-Europeans, such as Africans.
-For the British, slaves were no more than animals and could be treated as commodities, so situations like the Zong massacre occurred without any justice for the victims.
+David Eltis argues that Africans were enslaved by Europeans because of cultural beliefs that prohibited the enslavement of group insiders, even if there was another source of labour available to be enslaved, such as convicts, prisoners of war or vagrants.
+He argues that traditional beliefs existed in Europe against enslaving Christians, while those subject to enslavement were non-Christians or natives of Africa and their immediate descendants (a slave converting to Christianity did not guarantee emancipation).
+Eltis also says that while all slave societies have demarked insiders and outsiders, Europeans took this process further by extending the status of insider to the entire European continent, rendering it unthinkable to enslave a European since this would require enslaving an insider.
+Africans were viewed as outsiders and thus qualified for enslavement.
+According to the historian Anita Rupprecht, British insurance underwriters were never able to settle the question of whether slaves were commodities or human beings, but Africans always refused to be treated as goods.
+They "struggled, rebelled, mounted insurrections, mutinied, took over ships and embraced [...] piracy."
+Cases like the Zong massacre, in which the captain of the slave ship Zong ordered 133 Africans thrown overboard, occurred without justice for the victims.
+Granville Sharp's narrative of the incident was widely publicised, providing effective propaganda for the British abolitionist cause.